vigneshavm/Interview-questions/Prompt Commands.md

 6. Compliance and regulatory requirements
 7. Scalability and performance impacts

-Structure as a technical decision-making presentation.
+Structure as a I'm explaining to interview panal.
 ```

 ### AWS & Cloud Prompts